-- Placement in MTH125 is based on test scores.
+- \ Placement in MTH125 is based on test scores.
 See your advisor to determine which math class you need to take.
-If you did not place into MTH125, ask your advisor to help you develop a modified academic map. - Placement in ENG101 is based on test scores.
+If you did not place into MTH125, ask your advisor to help you develop a modified academic map. - \ Placement in ENG101 is based on test scores.
 See your advisor to determine which English you need to take.
-If you did not place into ENG101, ask your advisor to help you develop a modified academic map. - You must complete a sequence of literature OR a sequence of history, (i.e. you either need to take two literature classes and one history OR two history classes and one literature class).
-Literature and history classes do not have to taken in sequence; in other words, the lower number class does not have to be taken first. - If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, HUM, MUS, REL, PHL, THR, or Foreign Language.
-A literature course can also be taken as a Humanities and Fine Arts elective. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC. - Students should consult their transfer institution or the STARS templates.
+If you did not place into ENG101, ask your advisor to help you develop a modified academic map. - \ You must complete a sequence of literature OR a sequence of history, (i.e. you either need to take two literature classes and one history OR two history classes and one literature class).
+Literature and history classes do not have to taken in sequence; in other words, the lower number class does not have to be taken first.

+- If the literature sequence is not chosen, the students must choose 6 SH of Humanities electives from the following programs: ART, HUM, MUS, REL, PHL, THR, or Foreign Language.
+A literature course can also be taken as a Humanities and Fine Arts elective. - If the history sequence is not chosen, the students must choose 6 SH of Social Science electives from the following programs: ANT, ECO, GEO, POL, PSY or SOC. - \ Students should consult their transfer institution or the STARS templates.
 See an academic advisor for assistance.

-ltem # Title Credits:
+ltem# Title Credits

 BIO 103 Principles of Biology I 4

 CHM 111 College Chemistry I 4

 ENG 101 English Composition I 3

 ORI 101 Orientation to College 1

-Humanities and Fine Arts Elective 3
+Humanities and Fine Arts Ele ective 3

 (1)

-Title Credits:
+ltem # Title Credits

-Principles of Biology II 4
+BIO 104 Principles of Biology II 4

-College Chemistry II 4
+CHM 112 College Chemistry II 4

-English Composition II 3
+ENG 102 English Composition II 3

-Fundamentals of Public Spea aking 3
+SPH 107 Fundamentals of Public Spea ıking 3

-College Chemistry II English Composition II

-ltem# Title Credits:
+Item# Title Credits

 MTH 125 Calculus I 4

 PSY 200 General Psychology 3

 BioMed Science/Math Elective 3-4

 History Sequence (Part I) 3

 Literature Elective 3